Thierry-lgtm/Thierrylgtm.github.io/_pages/about.md

 ---
 permalink: /
-title: "Thierrylgtm here for you for academic personal websites"
+title: "Thierry Volant here for you as a professional in computer system information and technology"
 author_profile: true
 redirect_from:
   - /about/